coren-frankel/coren-frankel/README.md

 #### ...I've been focused on:
 - ⛓️ refactoring custom eCommerce-ERP integration built with Python, Flask, SQLAlchemy, Redis, & RQ to use Shopify's GraphQL API and Service-Layer Architecture
-- ✅ configuring multiple CI pipelines with Github Actions to validate code security, lint, format, test, compile, & build checks
+- ✅ configuring multiple CI pipelines with Github Actions to validate code security, lint, format, test, type, & compile/build checks
 <!-- - 🎟️ iterating on a custom Shopify app built with Remix, TypeScript, Prisma, MySQL, Polaris, & Tailwind CSS -->
 <!-- - 📱 maintaining a PWA built with React Native, Expo, Supabase, SWR, React Native Paper, & NativeWind; Soon to publish native build to app stores! -->
 - 🔭 seeking out and taking advantage of opportunities to contribute to open-source projects